Railways in Melbourne: Passenger information

 Control data comes from two locations: Metrol, and control stations.
 Next train data and times are automatically updated by the train control systems, with manual overrides also possible.

 All stations are provided with "talking boxes" which have two buttons and a small speaker.

 The green button, when pressed, contacts the PRIDE controller over the rail telephone network, identifying itself by the DTMF tones that correspond to the ID number assigned to the box.
-The system then reads out times and destinations for the next two services to depart that platform (or, in the case of stations with a single island platform with departures either side, both platforms).
+The system then reads out times and destinations for the next three services to depart that platform (or, in the case of stations with a single island platform with departures either side, both platforms).
 The red button when pressed, gives the user two way communication with the closest control station.

 Busy stations are often provided with an electronic LED PIDs, which indicate the destination, time, stopping pattern summary, and minutes to departure for the next train on the platform.

-Stations on the City Loop, in addition to North Melbourne, Richmond, and Box Hill stations, have CRT screen PIDs, although some of these have recently been replaced by widescreen LCD screens.
+Stations on the City Loop, in addition to North Melbourne, Richmond, and Box Hill stations, originally had CRT screen PIDs, however all of these have since been replaced by widescreen LCD screens.
 These displays show in detail the destination, scheduled and actual departure time, and all stations the next train stops at.
-Also shown is the destination and time of the following train, and the system is capable of providing suggested connections and warn of service interruptions.
+Also shown is the destination and time of the following two-to-three trains, and the system is capable of providing suggested connections and warn of service interruptions.

-On Sunday, 26 September 2010, the PRIDE system was upgraded with new voice announcements.
-The voice is now female, and now advises to touch on and off when using Myki.
+On 26 September 2010, the PRIDE system was upgraded with new voice announcements.
+The voice was female, and advised passengers to touch on and off when using Myki.

-As part of the Bayside Rail Upgrade, stations on the Frankston line will receive new "network status boards".
-These LCD screens provide travel information on all of Melbournes 16 railway lines as well as tram & bus services, including delays, replacement services or planned disruptions.
+As part of the Bayside Rail Upgrade, stations on the Frankston line received new "network status boards".
+The LCD screens provided travel information on all of Melbourne's 16 railway lines, as well as tram & bus services, including delays, replacement services or planned disruptions.

 Safeworking

 Most lines in Melbourne operate under an automatic block system of safeworking with three-position power signalling.
-This permits signals to operate automatically with the passage of trains, enforcing the distance between them.
-At junctions signals are manually controlled from signal boxes, with interlockings used to ensure conflicting paths are not set.
+That allows signals to be operated automatically by the passage of trains, enforcing a safe distance between them.
+At junctions, signals are manually controlled from signal boxes, with interlockings used to ensure conflicting paths are not set.
 The Flemington Racecourse line has two-position automatic signalling, a variant of the three-position system.

-The outer end of the Hurstbridge line used to be operated with token based systems and two-position manual signalling, where access to the line is based upon possession of a token.
-It was dismantled in 2013.
+The outer end of the Hurstbridge line used to be operated with token based systems and two-position manual signalling, under which access to the line was based upon possession of a token.
+That system was discontinued in 2013.

-Train stops are used to enforce stop indications on signals—should a train pass a signal, the train's brakes will automatically be applied.
+Train stops are used to enforce stop indications on signals.
+Should a train pass a signal at danger, the train's brakes will automatically be applied.
 Trains are also fitted with pilot valves, a form of dead man's switch that applies the brakes should the driver fail to maintain a foot or hand pilot valve in a set position.
 The "VICERS" vigilance control and event recorder system is also being currently fitted to suburban trains to provide an additional level of safety.